acbsp/bonafide.guru/en/contents.rst

 2C.
-Next, Maharaja strongly suggested, using the example of a witness in a courtroom, that since he was personally present while the Will was drafted, his interpretation of the Will's words may be accepted by us, instead of taking Srila Prabhupada's words directly.
+Next, Maharaja strongly suggested, using the example of a witness in a courtroom, that since he was personally present while the Will was drafted, his interpretation of the Will's words may be accepted by us, instead of taking |SP|'s words directly.

 **Vedanta Chaitanya Dasa:** Maharaj, do you mean to say that everything Prabhupada said or spoke about is to be understood only through the